Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces: Introduction

 \subsection{Conventions}

 In this paper, \emph{space} means unpointed simplicial set.
-Most results would equally well work for compactly generated weak Hausdorff spaces, although some arguments in connection with localizations of model categories differ.
-When using the symbols $\rightleftarrows$ and $\leftrightarrows$ for (possibly unlabeled) adjoint pairs functors, we always denote the left adjoint on the top.
+Most proofs would work equally well for compactly generated weak Hausdorff spaces, although some arguments in connection with localizations of model categories differ.
+When using the symbols $\rightleftarrows$ and $\leftrightarrows$ for (possibly unlabeled) adjoint pairs of functors, we always denote the left adjoint on the top.
 We assume some familiarity with model categories and mostly use Hirschhorn's book~\cite{Hirschhorn_model} as a reference.